 - Copy of passport information page

-The TOEFL/IELTS exam is not required.
 All students must take an English and Math placement exam upon arrival before they can register for classes.
-Students will be placed into ESL courses if needed based on the exam results.
+Students will be placed into ESL developmental courses if needed based on the exam results.
+Our ESL classes are intended for students with an intermediate level of English.
 Students will still be enrolled in their Associates degree while taking ESL courses and will be able to take certain degree courses.

 Tuition, Scholarships and Housing